ronshapiraweber/CV192/README.md

 <img src = "/Images/simple_line.png" width=50% height=50% >

-please visit the [documentation](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) for more info.
+Please visit the [documentation](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) for more info.

 **Plotting several plots:**
 The general formatting of the 'plot' function is the following: